davidoluwaseun/Devasc_Skills_DO/README.md

 if __name__ == "__main__":
     main()

-Task Troubleshooting
+**Task Troubleshooting**
 The following problem was encountered:
 The email address davidoluwaseun2000@yahoo.com could not be added as a member.

-Task Verification
+**Task Verification**
 The quality of the task result can be verified by checking the following:

-Successful creation of the Webex Teams space with the assigned space ID.
+(i) Successful creation of the Webex Teams space with the assigned space ID.
-Successful addition of the member yvan.rooseleer@biasc.be to the space.
+(ii) Successful addition of the member yvan.rooseleer@biasc.be to the space.

-# Webex
+# Task 7: Bash
 Task 7: Bash
 Task Description
 Manage GitHub scripts and documents
 ![Task 7 Screenshot](task7_screenshot.png)

-Task Preparation
+**Task Preparation**
-To perform this task, you need to ensure the following:
+To perform this task, I ensure the following:

-Have access to a network device that supports RESTCONF API.
+(i) Have access to a network device that supports RESTCONF API.
-Install cURL on your Linux machine (if not already installed) using the package manager for your distribution.
+(ii) Install cURL on your Linux machine (if not already installed) using the package manager for your distribution.

-Task Implementation
+**Task Implementation**
 To implement the RESTCONF API calls in Bash, I followed these steps:

-Create a bash script file.
+(i) Create a bash script file.
-Define the necessary variables, such as the IP address of the host, RESTCONF credentials, data format, and interface details.
+(ii) Define the necessary variables, such as the IP address of the host, RESTCONF credentials, data format, and interface details.
-Construct the REST API URLs for PUT and GET requests.
+(iii) Construct the REST API URLs for PUT and GET requests.
-Set the headers and authentication for the requests.
+(iv) Set the headers and authentication for the requests.
-Prepare the payload data for the PUT request.
+(v) Prepare the payload data for the PUT request.
-Make the PUT request using cURL and capture the status code.
+(vi) Make the PUT request using cURL and capture the status code.
-Make the GET request using cURL and capture the status code and interface information.
+(vii) Make the GET request using cURL and capture the status code and interface information.
-Output the results.
+(viii) Output the results.

-Task Troubleshooting
+**Task Troubleshooting**
 Following troubleshooting steps:

-I checked the connectivity to the host and ensure it is reachable from your Linux machine.
+(i) I checked the connectivity to the host and ensure it is reachable from your Linux machine.
-I verify the correctness of the RESTCONF credentials and API URLs.
+(ii) I verify the correctness of the RESTCONF credentials and API URLs.
-Ensure cURL is installed and accessible from the command line.
+(iii) I ensure cURL is installed and accessible from the command line.
-Validate the payload data format and structure for the PUT request.
+(iv) I validate the payload data format and structure for the PUT request.
-Inspect any error messages or status codes returned by the API calls for debugging.

-Task Verification
+**Task Verification**
 Verified the quality of the result, follow these steps:

 Run the bash script.